openSUSE/news-o-o/_posts/2011-09-15-opensuse-conference-fun.markdown

 ---

 [![All kinds of Geekos](/wp-content/uploads/2011/09/Geekos.jpg)](http://news.opensuse.org/2011/09/15/opensuse-conference-fun/geekos/)
-At the openSUSE conference in NÃ¼rnberg almost 400 visitors have shown up for the four tracks of sessions about technical and community matters and the many other events and parties.
+At the openSUSE conference in Nürnberg almost 400 visitors have shown up for the four tracks of sessions about technical and community matters and the many other events and parties.
 While a longer article is coming, we'd like to give a taste of the conference here!
 <!-- more -->